masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 #### By default Javascript is single-threaded, blocking and synchronous nature.
 Let's see what are they in below.
 ##### Single-threaded:
 In Javascript programming language while running code it can execute only one instruction at a time where multi-threaded programming languages can run multiple instructions at once.
 For single-threaded nature within the single call stack, Javascript code is read and gets executed line by line.
-Call stack concept is the same as the stack data structure.
+Call stack concept is same as stack data structure.
 If you know the data structure, you will know the concept of Call stack.
-Whenever a line of code gets inside the call stack and wheever it's time to execute it gets executed and moves out of the stack and then next line of code and then next line of code and thus maintaining sequential execution.
+Whenever a line of code gets inside the call stack and whenever it's time to execute it gets executed and moves out of the stack and then next line of code and then next line of code and thus maintaining sequential execution.
 Let's have a look of the following example.
 ```javascript
       const x = () => {
         return 'something'